-On average, employees at BAE Systems give their company a 3.9 rating out of 5.0 - which is 3% higher than the average rating for all companies on CareerBliss.
+On average, employees at BAE Systems give their company a 3.8 rating out of 5.0 - which is equal to the average rating for all companies on CareerBliss.
 The happiest BAE Systems employees are Programmer Analysts submitting an average rating of 5.0 and Lead Systems Analysts with a rating of 4.8.
-Browse BAE Systems Reviews by Job Title →

 "It is a great company to move to a new position.
 They provide resources and training to expedite your advance."